paulohenriquekavasouza/mcuwatch/README.md

 Pretendo adicionar ao projeto as seguintes coisas:
 - Séries canônicas e não-canônicas;
-- Listas de streamings específicas para cada região.
+- Listas de streamings específicas para cada região;
+- Classificação indicativa para mais territórios;
+- Notas do RottenTomatoes.

 ###### English
 Using this tool, you can organize yourself to watch the entirety of the MCU in a few weeks or months!
 It all depends on how much you want to watch per day.